 - With your whisk attachment, whisk the egg white on medium speed.
 Add in 1 tablespoon of sugar and salt when the whites are foamy.
 Continue whipping the eggs until soft peaks form.

-- Mix the yolks, 1 tablespoon of sugar, lemon zest and vanilla and whisk until it it light yellow and creamy.
+- Mix the yolks, 1 tablespoon of sugar, lemon zest, and vanilla, and whisk until it is light yellow and creamy.
 Gradually whisk in 1/4 of the warm milk being careful to temper the eggs and not cook the eggs.
 Then pour in all the milk in and stir until smooth.

 - Add the flour to the egg/milk mixture and gently stir until just combined.

 - Fold 1/3 of the egg whites into the batter.
-Gently fold the batter over the whites being careful not to pop the air bubbles out.
+Gently fold the batter over the whites, careful not to pop the air bubbles out.

-- Heat a large griddle to 375 deg F or a fry pan over medium high heat.
+- Heat a large griddle to 375 deg F or a frying pan over medium-high heat.

 - Store in a warm oven or in a Pancake Keeper until ready to serve.